Alphonse Massamba-Débat: Career

 By 1957, Massamba-Débat had joined Fulbert Youlou's Democratic Union for the Defense of African Interests party (UDDIA), stopped teaching and became the Minister of Education and two years later he was elected to national assembly.
-In 1959, he was made president of the assembly and remained in power, later serving as minister of state and of planning but he began to criticize the administration of Congo's first president, Fulbert Youlou, whom many perceived to be overly reliant on France.
+In 1959, he was made president of the assembly and remained in power, later serving as minister of state and of planning but he began to criticize the administration of Youlou, Congo's first president, whom many perceived to be overly reliant on France.

-When the President of the Republic of the Congo, Fulbert Youlou, was deposed in a coup d'état on August 15, 1963, the presidency was suspended.
+When President Fulbert Youlou was deposed in a coup d'état on August 15, 1963, the presidency was suspended.
 Massamba-Débat, Chairman of the National Council of the Revolution, was declared Prime Minister the next day, and the National Council of the Revolution was declared the only legal political party in the country.
 Massamba-Débat was elected President on December 19, 1963, with Pascal Lissouba standing in as the new Prime Minister.